hugo-bm/champions-league-api/README.md

 docker compose -f 'docker/docker-compose.yml' down
 ```

-To run the development environment, use the tutorials presented at: [https://code.visualstudio.com/docs/devcontainers/containers](Developing inside a Container)
+To run the development environment, use the tutorials presented at: [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers)

 ---
 # Status (🚧 Work in Progress)